- Working for a Brisbane based medical research institute

 - High level understanding and experience of the principles underlying cultural responsivity/capability and with respect to Aboriginal and Torres Strait Islander ways of being, knowing and doing;

 - Highly developed skills and experience in the development, delivery and evaluation of cultural responsivity/capability training;

 - Experience working with Aboriginal and/or Torres Strait Islander persons, their families and communities;

 - Excellent written and verbal communication skills;

 - An ability to work autonomously to deliver outputs on time and to an agreed standard;

-- A work history that demonstrates an ability to work in a supportive manner as part of a small team who respect and appreciate diversity, individuality and integrity and who share responsibility for program success.
+- An ability to work in a supportive manner as part of a small team who respect and appreciate diversity, individuality and integrity and who share responsibility for program success.

 For further information: Contact Greg Pratt on (07) 3845 3952 or email@example.com